Marcel Khalife: Films

-Marcel Khalife has composed soundtracks for films, documentaries and fictions, produced by Maroun Baghdadi, Oussama Mohammed, Sophi Sayhf Eddin and Samir Zikra.
+Marcel Khalife has composed soundtracks for films, documentaries, and fiction, produced by Maroun Baghdadi, Oussama Mohammed, Sophi Sayhf Eddin, and Samir Zikra.
 His music is also featured in the documentary Occupied Minds produced by Jamal Dajani and David Michaelis.
 His music featured in the documentary film Sons of Eilaboun by Hisham Zreiq.

 Talks

 Marcel Khalife gave a talk on 12 March 2013, at the American University of Sharjah about his latest CD, The Fall of the Moon, and his longing towards the late Mahmoud Darwish.
-He also spoke about prospects of publishing his autobiography in two volumes.
+He also spoke about the prospects of publishing his autobiography in two volumes.

 Discography

 Below the discography of Marcel Khalife.